 For nighttime skin care, it is essential to use a serum that heals the skin and strengthens the cellular structure.
-You may use a mix of products that contain glycolic acid and hyaluronic acid.
-You may also use retinol and hyaluronic acid.
+You may use beauty products that contain glycolic acid, hyaluronic acid, or retinol.
 These ingredients stimulate cell turnover and combat the signs of premature aging.
-However, never mix retinol and glycolic acid.
-Use either of them at a time.

 Step 7: Spot Treatment

-If you have acne-prone skin, you may use spot treatments on the lesions.
+If you have acne-prone skin, you may use spot treatments on the lesionsi XAny abnormality or damage in the tissue of an organism that has different characteristics from the surrounding skin. .
 These products dry up the lesion, eliminate the bacteria, and reduce the chances of developing blemishes.

 Step 8: Sheet Mask

 Once in a while, you may pamper your skin with a sheet mask or a facial mask to give an extra boost to your daily skin care routine.
-Applying a sheet mask allows the skin to rest while the serum saturates it with all the active ingredients.
+A face mask allows the skin to rest while the serum saturates it with all the active ingredients.

 Step 9: Eye Cream